 Announced on 18 April in Milan, this year’s winners are Frank Kolkman, an experimental Dutch designer focused on robotic ; Study O Portable, a research based Dutch-Japanese practice making objects around the designed environment, and Yosuke Ushigome of TAKRAM, a creative Japanese technologist specialising in emerging technologies.

 Avant-garde restaurant, bar and hotel concepts are equally at the core of Sleep + Eat’s new look for 2018.
 A reimagined floorplan takes visitors on a journey through the wider hospitality supply chain across the entire show.
 New installations like the Eat Sets and a dramatic Instagrammable entrance sit alongside renowned exhibitors and cult favourites like the Sleeper Bar.
 Every aspect of Sleep + Eat will reflect and amplify the evolution of hospitality design and experience.
-You can now register your interest in attending or apply for a stand to join the creative collective.
+You can now GET YOUR FREE TICKET or apply for a stand to join the creative collective.